 The Federal Emergency Management Agency (FEMA) currently designates flood zones according to historic assumptions: They have a potential of being flooded once every 100 years, or once every 500 years.
 However, some of the most destructive flooding has occurred in areas not previously designated as flood zones.
 Any flat area between hills can be potentially flooded if the rains too heavily hit an area.
 If local hills and mountains, or other areas with lots of snow suddenly warm-up or get hit by warm rains, any valley areas below may also get floods.
 Any location near any river may get flooded.

 The Pennsylvania Department of Community and Economic Development (DCED) has designated all of Lehigh County as a potential flood zone.
-Flash flood warnings are a part of life living in Lehigh County, including Emmaus, PA, Bethlehem, PA, and Nazareth, PA.
+Flash flood warnings are a part of life living in Lehigh County, including Shavertown, PA, Emmaus, PA, and Bethlehem, PA.
 Even if your home is not directly affected, there is a good chance that other important locations in your life could be.

-We at Patrick McNealis Insurance and Financial Group have offices in Emmaus, PA, Bethlehem, PA, and Nazareth, PA.
+We at Patrick McNealis Insurance and Financial Group have offices in Shavertown, PA, Emmaus, PA, and Bethlehem, PA.
 We are always willing to give you a friendly handshake and discuss all your financial planning and insurance needs, including no-obligation quotes.
 Give us a call or drop into any of our offices today!